M00setheM1ghty/project2-rpsls/README.md

 + In the GitHub repository, navigate to the Settings tab
 + In the left side menu under Code and Automation find Pages and click it.
-+ This opene GitHubPages.
++ This opens GitHubPages.
 On the top you can find the link to the live page.
 The Visit Button brings you there automatically in a new tab.
 + The live link can be found [HERE](https://m00sethem1ghty.github.io/project2-rpsls/ ) as well.